Kansas suspends Self for 4 games in ongoing infractions case

 Auburn received four years of probation through a traditional NCAA infractions process for a similar case, but Kansas joined other schools in appealing its case to an Independent Accountability Review Panel, which was among the proposals made by former Secretary of State Condoleezza Rice in 2018 to reform the sport.

 The panel works outside the purview of the NCAA and was designed to handle particularly complex cases.
-But its work has been painfully slow — NCAA president Mark Emmert acknowledged the process takes “way too long” — and Kansas decided to self-impose restrictions while continuing to wait for the IARP to announce its decision.
+But its work has been painfully slow – even NCAA president Mark Emmert acknowledged the process has taken ”way too long” – and Kansas ultimately decided to self-impose restrictions while continuing to wait for the IARP to announce its decision.

 ”We are hopeful these difficult self-imposed sanctions will assist in bringing the case to a conclusion,” Kansas athletic director Travis Goff said in a statement, and declining any additional comment. ”Until then, we will continue to focus on supporting our outstanding men’s basketball student-athletes and coaches.”